Palm wine, rice wine, grape wine, beers and other drinks and beverages of Cambodia

 So which one will you prefer?
 Tiger or Angkor?
 Up to you to decide after you have had both.
 Don't worry, we're not sticking to either for long.
 Sometimes we drink one, other times we drink the other one.
 Some Cambodians even swear that bottles are usually better than cans, and the bigger 640 ml bottles are better than the smaller 330 ml bottles.
 Probably a myth, we can't tell the difference.
 But do check the expiry date before you drink...

 What do Tiger and Angkor taste like and how do they compare to other imported beers?
 They're both standard blond lager beers with a light taste of hop.
 Neither beer is as bitter as Heineken (also a popular import, but more expensive), or Budweiser (for the rich only and hard to find).
 Europeans will dismiss them as light Asian beers for certain, until they crumble to a heap after a few hours drinking with the locals.
 Anyway, how good it tastes depends on the company at the table and the food you eat it with.
-Most local dishes from our Gnarfgnarf Eat pages will wash down well with local beers!
+Most local dishes from our pages on Khmer cuisine and what to eat in Cambodia will wash down well with local beers!

 Cambodians will often drink their beers with ice cubes.
 The more, the better.
 Not many imported beers can be swallowed with ice cubes!
 You'll appreciate your brew ice cold in May when the local temperature hits forty degrees!
 We also eat munchies and finger foods with our beer.
 Some light snacks among friends: grilled meats and seafood.
 It is unusual to be drinking without eating, or very western.